 - Almost all people with cluster headaches have no abnormality of the brain that can be shown by scans or tests.
 In a very small minority of cases, cluster headaches seem to be triggered by a tumour in the pituitary gland (pituitary adenoma) or other brain tumours.
 (The pituitary is a small gland at the base of the brain.)
 It has to be stressed that this is a rare cause of cluster headaches.

 Who gets cluster headaches?

 Cluster headaches affect about 1 in 1,000 people.
 They are four times more likely to occur in men than in women.
 The first bout (cluster) typically develops between the ages of 20-40 years, but it can start at any age.

 The diagnosis is based on the typical symptoms.
 There is no test that can prove the diagnosis.
 Tests are sometimes done if the diagnosis is not clear, to rule out other causes of headache.
 Sometimes tests such as a brain scan may be done to rule out a pituitary adenoma (as described above).

 Cluster headache treatment

-Sumatriptan injection: sumatriptan, given by injection just under the skin, is the commonly used treatment to abort a headache.
+Sumatriptan, given by injection just under the skin, is a commonly used treatment to abort a cluster headache.
 It relieves pain within 15 minutes in about three in four people with a cluster headache.
-You can be shown how to use this injection, and should use it as soon as a headache occurs.
+People with cluster headaches should use this as soon as the headache starts.

 Sumatriptan is a class of medicine called a triptan, more usually used to treat migraine.
 It is not a painkiller.
 Triptans work by interfering with a brain chemical called 5-HT.
 This chemical is thought to be involved in both migraine and cluster headaches.